 Start Growing Your French Plum Orchard Today

 Plant your European French Plum Trees this year, and you will be rewarded with a bountiful harvest in no time.

 Always select a trusted vendor when purchasing your fruit trees.
 You want to be assured they are grafted onto strong root stock, have been carefully tended, and will thrive when you plant them in your home garden.

 We recommend purchasing your fruit trees from Nature Hills Nursery because they are a trusted source of excellent trees.
 Choose two varieties to ensure you have the best crop you can grow.
 The French Petite European Plum Tree and the French Improved European Prune Tree will grow together and work as a team in your garden landscape.
 Additionally, you can add the Green Gage Plum for a third production partner.

 Join The Conversation

 We are always delighted to hear from our readers.
-Let us know what fruit trees you are interested in growing, and we might add them to our growing anthology of fruit posts.
-You can email us at [email protected].
+Let us know what fruit trees you are interested in growing in the comments below and we might add them to our growing anthology of fruit posts.

 Be sure to bookmark our page and visit often.
 We are continually updating our fruit tree listings, you might just find your next favorite, must have variety.